UD Scholars Program

 Adrian A. McCleary, M.Ed.

-As Associate Director in the Center for Academic Success and University Studies Program, I direct the academic advisement office that provides support for undeclared (UST) students at UD.
+As Associate Director in the Center for Academic Success and University Studies, I direct the academic advisement office that provides support for undeclared (UST) students at UD.
 Additionally, I oversee the UD Scholars Program and work closely with the Academic Program Coordinator.
 I have advised various student populations and provided academic support to undergraduate students for nearly 20 years.
 I enjoy opportunities to connect with students through individual meetings, as well as in classroom settings where I facilitate a variety of workshops and seminars.
 Additionally, as an administrator, I collaborate with Assistant Dean colleagues and serve on a number of committees through which initiatives and academic policies that impact UD students are reviewed and enacted.
 I am incredibly passionate about building strong connections with students and enjoy advocating for their needs.

 I can be reached via email at mccleary@udel.edu.